Homemade Quick Pickles

 How to Make Quick Pickles

-Homemade pickles are so easy to make!
-Truly, don’t be intimidated by this recipe.
+Homemade pickles are so easy to make, so there’s no need to feel intimidated.
 You can easily make these in a few minutes and have the most insanely delicious pickles at your fingertips right away (or at least after the pickles have had a minute to sit and cool!).
 Here’s the quick and easy process to making quick pickles.

 How Long Do Quick Pickles Last?

-Take note: This is not a canning recipe.
-This is a simple refrigerator pickle.
-These pickles stay crisp and are meant to be stored and served chilled.
+Take note: This is not a canning recipe, but a simple refrigerator pickle.
+These pickles are meant to be stored and served chilled so they remain crisp.
 They will last several weeks in the refrigerator.

 Here are some tips for making quick pickles.
 Don’t dwell too much on these.
 This is a simple recipe that is meant to be fast and easy with little fuss.